inducer/meshmode/doc/interop.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users wishing to interact with :mod:`meshmode` from :mod:`firedrake` will primarily interact with the :class:`FromFiredrakeConnection` and :class:`FromBdyFiredrakeConnection` classes, while users wishing to interact with :mod:`firedrake` from :mod:`meshmode` will use the :class:`ToFiredrakeConnection` class.
-All of these classes inherit from the :class:`FiredrakeConnection` class, which provides the interface.
+Users wishing to interact with :mod:`meshmode` from :mod:`firedrake` will primarily interact with the :class:`~meshmode.interop.firedrake.connection.FromFiredrakeConnection` and :class:`~meshmode.interop.firedrake.connection.FromBdyFiredrakeConnection` classes, while users wishing to interact with :mod:`firedrake` from :mod:`meshmode` will use the :class:`~meshmode.interop.firedrake.connection.ToFiredrakeConnection` class.
+All of these classes inherit from the :class:`~meshmode.interop.firedrake.connection.FiredrakeConnection` class, which provides the interface.
-It is not recommended to create a :class:`FiredrakeConnection` directly.
+It is not recommended to create a :class:`~meshmode.interop.firedrake.connection.FiredrakeConnection` directly.

 .. automodule:: meshmode.interop.firedrake.connection